 Yep, it’s another viral Facebook challenge.
 Maybe this one wasn’t as popular as the Black & White Photo Challenge from 2017 – I only had a few friends participating in it.
-That could be perhaps because of a very similar one from a few years back.
+That could be perhaps because there was a very similar one from a few years back.
 The first one was 15 movies and it was just a list in one post.
 This one sort of combines the original movie challenge and the black and white challenge.

 The rules are basically the same as the photo challenge – post one picture a day for 10 days and offer no information.
 As usual, you’re supposed to tag a new player each time.
 (And as usual, I ignored that part.)